-THE THE518 - History of Christian Doctrine (3)
+THE 518 - History of Christian Doctrine (3)

 This course will study the historical development of several selected Christian doctrines from the time of the church fathers to the present.
 Attention will be given to the development of the common faith of the Christian church and the interaction between Christian doctrine and intellectual trends throughout church history.
+3 credits.